SansGuidon/bookmarks/README.md

 * [Electronic Frontier Foundation](https://www.eff.org/) - EFF is working to protect our fundamental rights regardless of technology, to educate the press, policymakers and the general public about civil liberties issues related to technology, and to act as a defender of those liberties.
 * [Jeffrey Ventrella's Blog](https://ventrellathing.wordpress.com/) - Nature -> Brain -> Technology | Things and Stuff
 * [Les Numériques](https://www.lesnumeriques.com/) - :fr: [FR] Test, actu, comparatif high-tech/électroménager
-* [Lindsay Kolowich](https://blog.hubspot.com/marketing/surf-internet-websites) - (2017) The 20 Best Websites for Wasting Time on the Internet in 2018
+* [Lindsay Kolowich](https://blog.hubspot.com/marketing/surf-internet-websites) - (2017) The 20 Best Websites for Wasting Time on the Internet in 2018 | NSFW

 # Operations / IT OPS
 > News